-The Trust adopts robust recruitment procedures that deter and prevent people who are unsuitable to work with children from applying for or securing employment or volunteering opportunities in any of the Trust's settings.
-All staff, involved in recruitment complete additional safer recruitment training; as outlined in the Professional Development and Support section of this policy.
-Recruitment procedures are outlined in the Trust's Safer Recruitment Policy and are in alignment with Keeping Children Safe in Education 2023: Part 3.
+Our Trust adopts robust recruitment procedures that deter and prevent people who are unsuitable to work with children from applying for or securing employment or volunteering opportunities in any of our Trust's settings.
+All staff involved in recruitment complete additional safer recruitment training as outlined in the Professional Development and Support section of this policy.
+Recruitment procedures are outlined in our Trust's Safer Recruitment Policy and are in alignment with Keeping Children Safe in Education 2024: Part 3.

-As part of the Trust's recruitment and selection processes; the Trust ensures that the commitment to safeguarding and promoting the welfare of children is evident to candidates throughout each stage of the process; with any candidate who is not suitable to work with children being deterred and identified at the earliest point.
-The Trust also ensure that all applicants complete a robust application form.
-Suitable references are sought, and online social media checks may be carried out prior to interview; as well as ensuring that there is a focus on the candidate's knowledge and competency in safeguarding practice as part of the interview processes.
+As part of our Trust's recruitment and selection processes; we ensure that the commitment to safeguarding and promoting the welfare of children is evident to candidates throughout each stage of the process; with any candidate who is not suitable to work with children being deterred and identified at the earliest point.
+This policy is included in the application information for candidates.
+Our Trust also ensures that all applicants complete a robust application form.
+Suitable references are sought, and online social media checks are carried out prior to interview; as well as ensuring that there is a focus on the candidate's knowledge and competency in safeguarding practice as part of the interview processes.

-In accordance with Keeping Children Safe in Education 2023: Part 3; the Trust maintains a record of information received to confirm the necessary pre-appointment safer recruitment checks are completed on staff (including volunteers, supply staff and students on placement).
-Pre-appointment safer recruitment checks are completed on trustees, local governors, contractors, and visitors who attend the Trust in a professional capacity.
-The Trust completes the checks on staff, volunteers, trustees, and local governors who are recruited by the Trust.
-For those who are recruited by others; the Trust ensures written confirmation that the relevant checks have been completed and their identification checked before they are allowed to work unsupervised or engage in regulated activity with children.
+In accordance with Keeping Children Safe in Education 2024: Part 3; our Trust maintains a record of information received to confirm the necessary pre-appointment safer recruitment checks are completed on staff (including volunteers, supply staff and students on placement), trustees, local governors, contractors, and visitors who attend the Trust in a professional capacity.
+We complete the checks on staff, volunteers, trustees, and local governors who are recruited by our Trust.
+For those who are recruited by others; we ensure receipt of written confirmation that the relevant checks have been completed and their identification checked before they are allowed to work unsupervised or engage in regulated activity with children.

-Where all the necessary information has not been obtained or there are gaps in the information, the Trust has robust risk assessment processes in place to ensure that anyone who does not meet the required standards of pre-appointment checks or suitability are allowed to work unsupervised or engage in regulated activity with children.
-The Trust reserves the right to refuse access to any Trust site any person who the Trust is not assured is safe to work or engage in regulated activity with children.
+Where all the necessary information has not been obtained or there are gaps in the information, our Trust has robust risk assessment processes in place to ensure that anyone who does not meet the required standards of pre-appointment checks or suitability does not work unsupervised or engage in regulated activity with children.
+We reserve the right to refuse access to any Trust site for any person who our Trust is not assured is safe to work or engage in regulated activity with children.

-On appointment, staff (including volunteers) receive a robust induction programme which provides them with the relevant safeguarding knowledge but also clarity on the expected standards of behaviour within and outside of the Trust's settings.
+On appointment, staff (including volunteers) receive a robust induction programme which provides them with the relevant safeguarding knowledge but also clarity on the expected standards of behaviour within and outside of our Trust's settings.

-If any safeguarding concerns of allegations arise relating to a member of staff, trustee, local governor or other person working on the Trust's school premises, staff are expected to act in line with the sections Ensuring Safe Staff and Staff Safeguarding Concerns: Recognise, Respond, Report within this policy.
+If any safeguarding concerns of allegations arise relating to a member of staff, trustee, local governor or other person working on our Trust's school premises, staff are expected to act in line with the sections Ensuring Safe Staff and Staff Safeguarding Concerns: Recognise, Respond, Report within this policy.